JonatanK-son/Webbshop2_Grupp14/README.md

    npm start
    ```

-   This will initialize the database and create an admin user automatically.
+   This will initialize the database and create an admin user automatically, along with sample users.

 ### Client Setup